 Average salary ratios

 The chart on the first tab of the visualisation below shows the ratios of average base salary for the 4 management levels compared to non-management staff.
-These ratios have been quite stable over the last 6 years, except for the chief executive group.
-As at 30 June 2023, the average base salary of incumbent chief executives in the Public Service was 5.1 times that of non-management staff.
+These ratios have been either stable or trending down gradually, except for the chief executive group, which has declined more over time (from 6.0 in 2019 to 4.9 in 2024).

-Except during this voluntary and temporary drop in 2020, the current salary ratio of 5.1 is the lowest salary ratio between chief executives and non-management staff since current records began in 2001.
+Except during this voluntary and temporary drop in 2020, the current salary ratio of 4.9 is the lowest salary ratio between chief executives and non-management staff since current records began in 2001.
+It was at its highest in 2012-13 at 6.4.

 The ratios for other management levels were: